pwiez/devops_learning/README.md

-# Snake Game (Python, Text-Based)

 A simple Snake game for the terminal, implemented in Python (using curses).
 No graphics required—runs in any terminal or Docker container.

-## Features
-- Play directly in your terminal
-- Arrow keys or WASD to move
-- Eat food (*) to grow and score points
-- Self-collision ends the game
-- Q to quit
-- Works in Docker (no graphical dependencies)

 ## Setup